Rakshit2001/2048/README.md

         2.Getting Stuck: Sometimes, tiles can get trapped in a way that prevents them from being merged.
 For example, having tiles of the same value blocking each other's path, or having a single tile surrounded by tiles with higher values, making it impossible to merge.

-Steps to set up the project
+Steps to set up the project:-
     Step 1:-Install dependencies
             *Run the command *npm i* on the command prompt to download the dependencies.
     Step 2: Start the development server